dpb4/major-project/docs/functions/textLineSplitter.md

 > `lineWidth`: The maximum width (in characters) that one line can be.

 ## Returns
-A list of the lines that have been split.
+A list of the different lines that the text has been split into.

 ## Example
 ```